japinell/KU-CBC-Homework-4-Code-Quiz/plan.md

    a.
 An ordered list for the questions.
    b.
 An unordered list for the potential answers.

-2. Create a quiz object to hold the question, an array to hold the potential answers, and an array to hold the correct answer.
+2. Create a quiz object to hold the question, an array to hold the potential answers, and an string to hold the correct answer.

 3. Create an array of quiz (question/answers) objects.